Book Design Made Simple

 Total number of pages estimated for your book: ________

 #Indieauthors, need to calculate your #book page count using your manuscript's word count?
-We explain two methods: using a simple math formula or our #InDesign template. https://goo.gl/Dfy8cm Click To Tweet
+We explain two methods: using a simple math formula or our #InDesign document. https://goo.gl/Dfy8cm Share on XMethod 2: Use our InDesign document

-This template is set to the specifications we guide you through in Book Design Made Simple (i.e., trim size 5.5″ × 8.5″, tx paragraph style with Minion Regular, 11 pt type size with 14 pt leading).
-And the template includes the first 10,000 words of Alice’s Adventures in Wonderland.
+This document is set to the specifications we guide you through in Book Design Made Simple (i.e., trim size 5.5″ × 8.5″, tx paragraph style with Minion Regular, 11 pt type size with 14 pt leading).
+And the document includes the first 10,000 words of Alice’s Adventures in Wonderland.

 Set the trim size and type specs to whatever you wish (see instructions below), and see how many pages the text runs to.
 Then use the following formula to calculate the average number of words per page: